jjYBdx4IL/fannj/README.md

     <dependencies>
         <dependency>
-            <groupId>com.googlecode.fannj</groupId>
+            <groupId>com.github.jjYBdx4IL.nn.fannj</groupId>
             <artifactId>fannj</artifactId>
-            <version>0.7</version>
+            <version>0.7.2</version>
         </dependency>
     </dependencies>

 ##Running
-JNA provides the binding from Java to the FANN C library via JNI.
-You must set the jna.library.path system property to the path to the FANN Library.
-This property is similar to java.library.path but only applies to libraries loaded by JNA.
-You should also change the appropriate library access environment variable before launching the VM.
-This is PATH on Windows, LD\_LIBRARY\_PATH on Linux, and DYLD\_LIBRARY\_PATH on OSX.

-Linux something like:

-    LD_LIBRARY_PATH=/usr/local/lib

-    java -Djna.library.path=/usr/local/lib -cp fannj-0.7.jar:jna-3.2.2.jar YourClass

-Update: the maven descriptor (pom.xml) now contains a section (atm only for Linux) that builds FANN from sources and packs the native library into a jar file called fannj-&lt;version&gt;-linux-x86_64.jar.
-If you put that jar onto the classpath, the JNA libs should be able to extract and load the contained libs all by themselves and without additional configuration.
+If you are using maven, including the main artifact listed above is enough.
+Otherwise, you'd have to manually include the dependencies listed in pom.xml.

 ##Building
 The native libs for windows and linux can only be built on linux systems atm.
-You need the mingw compiler for that.
+You need the mingw compiler and the cmake tool for that.
+We use cmake toolchain config files to configure the compiler for each target platform.